NCR Aloha POS Review

-Aloha has an excellent ordering system and a very functional interface that anyone with experience in the restaurant industry will find to be intuitive.
-It’s a one-stop-shop product with strong inventory management and employee management, along with loyalty and ecommerce options.
-It’s also tried to modernize from just being an on-premise legacy system with an app that allows managers to monitor their restaurant remotely.
-A recent partnership with Poynt now allows for tableside ordering.
+NCR Aloha POS has an excellent ordering system and a very functional interface that anyone with experience in the restaurant industry will find to be intuitive.
+It’s a one-stop-shop product with strong inventory management and employee management, along with loyalty and eCommerce options.
+It also includes some COVID-friendly features, such as online ordering, QR code payments, and self-ordering kiosks.
+A recent partnership with Poynt also allows for tableside ordering.

-Now for the downside.
-Aloha’s pricing is very difficult to pin down, even when you’ve given them some specifics about your business.
+Now for the downsides.
+Aloha POS pricing is very difficult to pin down, even when you’ve given it some specifics about your business.
 And when you do end up with even the broadest of quotes, it’s an expensive system.
-Aloha seems like it caters to larger chain restaurants that can afford to pay (or overpay) a premium for a good, dependable system that should satisfy a restaurant’s needs.
+Aloha POS seems to cater to larger chain restaurants that can afford to pay (or overpay) a premium for a good, dependable system that should satisfy a restaurant’s needs.
 But there are plenty of other systems out there that provide comparable services for less money.
-And when you factor in Aloha’s mediocre customer service, the shine wears off even more.
+And when you factor in the company’s mediocre customer service, the shine wears off even more.

 Table of Contents

-Aloha’s pricing is tricky, to say the least.
+Aloha POS pricing is tricky, to say the least.
 The company goes out of its way to keep straight answers off of its website and, in fact, off the internet entirely.
-Go ahead and google it and try to get a sense of what you can expect to pay.
-It’s an exercise in frustration.
-Needless to say, that level of vagueness is less than ideal.
-Technically the company operates on a quote-based system in that you’ll need to call and speak with a representative, talking them through your specific needs to get a quote.
+Technically, the company operates on a quote-based system in that you’ll need to call and speak with a representative, talking them through your specific needs to get a quote.
 In the roughest of terms, hardware can set you back around $1,000 on top of software fees, customization fees, and standard card processing fees.
-The long and short of it is that Aloha isn’t cheap by any definition.
+The long and short of it is that NCR Aloha isn’t cheap by any definition.

-Aloha is extremely feature-rich as you might expect from a system that’s at the higher end in terms of cost.
-You’re likely to find all of the usual bells and whistles that you would expect from a strong POS system.
-I’ll try and highlight a few things that I feel Aloha does particularly well.
+NCR Aloha’s restaurant POS is extremely feature-rich, as you might expect from a system that’s at the higher end in terms of cost.
+You’re likely to find all of the usual bells and whistles you would expect from a strong POS system.

-- Ordering: Aloha is built specifically with the busy restaurant owner in mind.
-It handles the order process quite well with nice features that can help you through the following tasks.
+- Ordering: This POS is built specifically with the busy restaurant owner in mind.
+It handles the order process quite well with features that can help you through the following tasks.

-- Check Splitting: The system walks you through this process quickly, allowing you to assign orders to seats and easily divvy up items.
+- Check Splitting: The system quickly walks you through this process, allowing you to assign orders to seats and easily divvy up items.
 It also allows you to split checks for groups that are all paying with separate cards.

-- Tipping: Aloha has a unique Table Service setting that makes pooling tips and splitting them a simple process for employees.
+- Tipping: NCR Aloha POS system has a unique Table Service setting that makes pooling tips and splitting them a simple process for employees.

 - Modifiers: The system intuitively walks servers through forced modifiers and displays optional modifiers as well, allowing for easy opportunities to upsell.
 It’s also a simple process for servers to click on orders and make custom changes.

-- Purchase Orders: Aloha comes with the ability to create and track your purchase orders, and you can easily keep track of them in the back end.
+- Purchase Orders: The POS comes with the ability to create and track your purchase orders, and you can easily keep track of them in the back end.
 It can also recommend purchase orders based on your trends.

 - Real-Time Ingredient Tracking: Keep tabs on your ingredient levels during busy times at your restaurant, so servers will know if an item becomes unavailable.